 PPF comes in rolls with a cap sheet to cover and protect the material during transport and while it is in storage.
-3M, for instance, offers rolls 12 to 60 inches in width and 50 and 100 feet of material, except the 48- to 60-inch rolls only come in 50 inches of material, Johnson says.
+3M, for instance, offers rolls 12' to 60' in width and 50' and 100' of material, except the 48-60" rolls only come in 50' of material, Johnson says.

 Companies interested in the PPF include wrap shops, window tint companies, auto body shops, detail shops, graphics installers and car dealerships wanting to increase their sales and diversify their product offerings.

 “It’s just becoming a lot more popular, and the product has gotten a lot better.
 It’s a much more robust product,” Wood says, adding that initially the product wasn’t as clear or as long lasting.
 “It’s also easier to install because it’s more pliable.”